Now that we have our agent's types defined and have thought through its

 This is quite a cumbersome expression to use every time we want to interact with

-.
-To make it easier, we can store the ((on @ud @ud) gth)
+our mop.
+To make it easier, we can store the ((on @ud @ud) gth) part in an

 In this case, we've done one each of our ordered maps like so: